 Leadership and character development also play a key factor in adding to the burden many coaches carry.
 Ordell works hard to surround himself with coaches who agree with his conviction to influence players using football as a tool.
 Regardless character development is a multi-tiered effort these days and players need mentors who can build personal relationships with them on and off the field.

 To live life as an example of Christ is a key part, but not enough.
 All surveys and studies whether religious or secular report the same thing about Generation Z authenticity is vital.
 MCCP says, “This generation grew up with reality TV stars, candid photos of celebrities, no make-up selfies, and vloggers.
 They are used to behind-the-scenes access.
-Everything generation Z have been exposed to creates an expectation that they can see behind the curtain and get the real story.
+Everything generation Z has been exposed to creates an expectation that they can see behind the curtain and get the real story.
 And this extends into every realm of life.”

 Mentoring athletes on and off the field takes time and intentional relationship building.
 Consider this quote from Rethinking how to pastor the ‘connected’ generation “Although misunderstood in some ways, younger generations don’t simply want to be consumers of society; they want to be contributors.
 As we learn to disciple young adults in their own context, we need to cultivate curiosity, encourage intergenerational engagement, and lead them to understand how the gospel transforms all areas of both their own lives and the world around them.”

-As my husband’s partner I desire to lighten the heavy burden my husband carries as he leads a football program.
+As my husband’s partner, I desire to lighten the heavy burden my husband carries as he leads a football program.
 My instinct is always to look to help, but I understand that’s not always possible.
 If he could delegate a task during the season so he could catch more than five hours of sleep on a regular occurrence he would.
 But when his job hits the time of year when demands are all-consuming daily sometimes, hourly, delegation isn’t possible.

 Presence is Valuable

 I love this picture because it reminds me that sometimes my presence is enough.
 Listening, encouraging, commiserating.
 These actions are all encompassed by my presence.
-I succeed offering my support some some times better than others, but my intentions are always genuine.
-How do I know this is a helpful?
+I succeed in offering my support some times better than others, but my intentions are always genuine.
+How do I know this is helpful?
 Because in situations where we have opposite roles and the burden is mine to carry I rely on Ordell’s presence for comfort and to keep me steady.

-As we strive to balance a committment to prioritize our marriage and mutually support each other as we each pursue our callings, our presence matters.
-Whether we’re looking out at a crowd to find familiar face, exchanging a glance after a frustrating call on the sidelines, or simply standing shoulder to shoulder after a hard loss or an amazing win, the consistency of our presence FOR each other matters.
+As we strive to balance a commitment to prioritize our marriage and mutually support each other as we each pursue our callings, our presence matters.
+Whether we’re looking out at a crowd to find a familiar face, exchanging a glance after a frustrating call on the sidelines, or simply standing shoulder to shoulder after a hard loss or an amazing win, the consistency of our presence FOR each other matters.

 It might look like a sacrifice to an outside observer.
 The commitment to be present is a sacrifice.
 Saying yes to any choice to do something means saying no to something else.
-As a coach’s wife I see value in supporting my husband both for our marriage and ministry.
-I’m thankful for the chance to support my husband, even it if simply means holding his hand in a hard time, because standing next to him in hard times mean that I’m around to celebrate the great times together as well.
+As a coach’s wife, I see value in supporting my husband both for our marriage and ministry.
+I’m thankful for the chance to support my husband, even it if simply means holding his hand in a hard time, because standing next to him in hard times means that I’m around to celebrate the great times together as well.